FOREX-Dollar rallies, reversing course, but doubts remain

 NEW YORK, Aug 16 The dollar reversed course

-during New York trading on Friday to rise against the euro and
+during New York trading Friday to rise against the euro and yen,

 prompting a rise in risk aversion.